lethib/my_patients/LOGBOOK.md

 - Introduce TanStack Router for the frontend router.
 A new tool that I am discovering for this project.
 - Add my backend custom error typing to the frontend API client.
 - Implemented the current user middleware to extract the authenticated user from the request context.

+## 21/08/2025

+- Implemented the encryption service using AES-GCM for secure data handling.
+I am completely new to cryptography, thus Claude Code helped me a lot to understand how it works.